bacalhaubyte/Blender/README.md

 handheld-like shake to the camera.
 The exact movement can be customized using the Graph Editor.

 ## Explosions
-**Explosion #4:** Large explosion simulation, complete with fire and smoke.
+- **Explosion #04:** Large explosion simulation, complete with fire and smoke.
 Ready-for-rendering.
 Use *fSpy* to set the virtual camera to your scene and increase the frame rate proportionally for desired scale.
 Scene includes 82,500 particles with 5 emitters (a 150GB+ bake).
 Recommend enabling Adaptive Sampling for faster render times.

+## Materials
+- **Holographic Material #01:** A holographic material inspired by cyberpunk themes, sampled here on [Dimmyxv's City](https://blendswap.com/blend/7540).

 # License
 The assets in this repository are licensed under the [Creative Commons Attribution-ShareAlike 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license.
+Credit should be attributed to [PlayableFX.com](http://playablefx.com)